bazelbuild/bazel/site/users.md

 ## [Ascend.io](https://ascend.io)

-Ascend is a Paolo Alto startup that offer solution for large data sets analysis.
+Ascend is a Palo Alto startup that offer solution for large data sets analysis.
 Their motto is _Big data is hard.
 We make it easy_.

 ## [Braintree](https://www.braintreepayments.com)